Mikumikunisiteageru/Mikrubi.jl/docs/src/index.md

 # Mikrubi.jl

-*A model for species distributions on county-level records.*
+*A model for species distributions on region-based records.*

 Mikrubi is a species distribution model (SDM) based on rough occurrences and/or precise coordinates.

-If you want to model the geographic distribution or the ecological niche of a species on its county-level records (or in any other administrative unit) and maybe also with some coordinates, Mikrubi is be a good option.
+If you want to model the geographic distribution or the ecological niche of a species on its region-based records (e.g. in administrative units) and maybe also with some coordinates, Mikrubi.jl is a good option.

 ## Workflow

+In this documentation, the word "county" is regarded temporarily as a term, referring to the regions that are occupied or unoccupied.

 Suppose we want to model the fine-scale distribution of a certain species while knowing its occupied counties of a certain country.
 To start Mikrubi, we need to prepare three requisites:

-- A shapefile located at the path `shpfile`, describing shapes of all counties as polygons.
-For many countries or regions, such an administrative partition shapefile can be found from [Database of Global Administrative Areas](https://gadm.org/).
+- A map located at the path `shpfile`, describing shapes of all counties as polygons.
+For many countries or regions, such an administrative partition map can be found from [Database of Global Administrative Areas](https://gadm.org/, can be accessed via GADM.jl, see examples/prinsepia/jui.jl).
 Especially for China, the accepted county-level shapefile is available from [National Platform of Common Geospatial Information Services](https://www.tianditu.gov.cn/) and [Gaode Map Open Platform](https://lbs.amap.com/).

 - A directory `layerdir`, containing typically multiple raster layers usually from [WorldClim](https://worldclim.org/data/index.html), of the same size, shape, and resolution.